adirothbuilds/minimal-macos-n8n/README.md

 # n8n + Traefik + Cloudflare Tunnel on Colima

 This setup lets you run **n8n** locally on macOS with **Colima**, expose it securely with a **Cloudflare Tunnel**, and manage TLS via Traefik.
-The script `manage.sh` automates everything: dependency checks, Colima VM startup, Cloudflare tunnel creation, environment variable validation, and deployment.
+The script `manage.sh` automates everything: dependency checks, Colima VM startup, Cloudflare tunnel creation, environment variable validation, deployment, Homebrew auto-install, and architecture detection.

 ---

 ## Requirements

-- macOS with **Homebrew** installed
+- macOS (Homebrew will be installed automatically if missing)
 - Cloudflare account + domain managed by Cloudflare
 - `.env` file (see example below)
 - `docker-compose.yaml` (already provided in this repo)